For Macy's Inc. [M], Analyst sees a rise to $29. What next?

-Macy’s Inc. [NYSE: M] gained 0.73% or 0.13 points to close at $17.87 with a heavy trading volume of 13426763 shares.
-The company report on April 12, 2023 that FIT PRESENTS FUTURE OF FASHION CELEBRATION AND HONORS HOSTED BY ASHLEY GRAHAM, HONORING KARLIE KLOSS AND VICTOR GLEMAUD.
+Macy’s Inc. [NYSE: M] loss -1.56% on the last trading session, reaching $17.07 price per share at the time.
+The company report on April 12, 2023 at 1:00 PM that FIT PRESENTS FUTURE OF FASHION CELEBRATION AND HONORS HOSTED BY ASHLEY GRAHAM, HONORING KARLIE KLOSS AND VICTOR GLEMAUD.

 Runway Show Presented by Macy’s to Feature Designs from Class of 2023Fashion Design BFA Program; Macy’s to Present Student Awards.